pohlm01/master-thesis/3_mtc.typ

 Conceptually, the Transparency Service is a single instance.
 In practice, though, it should consist of multiple services hosted by independent organizations.
 This reduces the chance that a @ca can collude with a single Transparency Service to provide a split view.
-Also, the draft authors imagine that, in practice, browser vendors would run such a Transparency Service for their product and use their update mechanism to frequently provide the most recent tree heads.
+Also, the draft authors imagine that, in practice, browser vendors would run such a Transparency Service for their product and use their update mechanism to frequently provide the most recent tree heads~@rfc_mtc.

 // == The Transparency Service -- Relying Party link